 There Is No Good Card for This by Kelsey Crowe & Emily McDowell

-As I guide people through many difficult situations, including dissolution of marriages and loss of loved ones, I’ve found the guidance of this book quite helpful.
+As I guide people through many difficult situations, I’ve found the guidance of this book quite helpful.
 It offers practical advice for supporting friends and loved ones who are going through difficult times.
 The book discusses typical difficulties that individuals encounter while attempting to provide consolation and assistance, like anxiety over saying the incorrect thing or feeling overtaken by others' emotions.
 It’s kind of a step-by-step manual for offering helpful support for specific situations such as illness, loss, and trauma with advice on active listening, empathy, and practical assistance.